-Studies of verdicts show that punitive awards are uncommon.324 Though many proponents of "reform" agree that awards of punitive damages are relatively rare,325 they criticize punitive damages on the basis of the impact of the number of claims for punitive awards.
+Studies of verdicts show that punitive awards are uncommon.
+Though many proponents of "reform" agree that awards of punitive damages are relatively rare, they criticize punitive damages on the basis of the impact of the number of claims for punitive awards.
 For example, ATRA argues that reform is necessary for the following reasons:

 [T]heir frequency and size have grown greatly in recent years.... [and] they are routinely asked for today in civil lawsuits.
 The difficulty of predicting whether punitive damages will be awarded by a jury in any particular case, and the marked trend toward astronomically large amounts when they are awarded, have seriously distorted settlement and litigation processes and have led to wildly inconsistent outcomes in similar cases.
+326 which the injury is hard to detect or the monetary value of noneconomic harm might have been difficult to determine.

 Depending on one's definition of "routine," there is support for ATRA's assertions because there are data indicating that claims for punitive damages are at least not exceptional.
-Though there is some r
+Though there is some